Of those students who graduated in 2017:

 Our graduates leave with excellent career prospects, demonstrated by our Graduate Prospect score for 2020 being 95%.With a variety of placement and development opportunities available during your time here, you are able to customise your experience and work with sought after companies.

 Some students choose to stay with us over the summer and become part of a research team.
-If this is your preference there are BP and Nuffield awards as well as college scholarships available for summer placements in the university to help support you.
-This provides you with a taste of what it is to conduct research full time, excellent preparation for your final year research project.
+If this is your preference, there are BP and Nuffield awards as well as college scholarships available for summer placements in the university to help support you.
+This provides you with a taste of what it is like to conduct research full time and is excellent preparation for your final year research project.

-The University's Careers, Employability and Enterprise Centre (CEEC) works extremely closely with ust to ensure that current students, and graduates, receive information and vacancies relevant to your needs.
+The University's Careers & Enterprise Centre (https://www.dur.ac.uk/careers/) works extremely closely with us to ensure that both students and recent graduates receive up-to-date information on relevant employment and development opportunities.

-CEEC also offer innovative talks to make sure you receive the most relevant and up to date advice about professions in the field of Computer Science.
+Careers and Enterprise also offer a range of innovative talks to ensure students receive the most relevant and up to date advice about professions in the field of Computer Science.

 Computer Science at Durham continues to work closely with the Department of Engineering, and the Industrial Partnership Committee (IPC), which connects us to approximately 30 industrial partners from organisations with local, national and international footprints.